 While it is necessary to fetch a dime from your purse or pocket from time to time, it’s also a hassle to carry around a load of change.
 Luckily, you can roll that change up, take it to your bank, and deposit those excess savings into your account.

 If you have never wrapped coins or just haven’t done it in a while, you need to know how many dimes are in a single roll.
-Let’s find out the answer to the question, as well as other interesting facts about the 10-cent piece.
+Let’s find out the answer to the question and other interesting facts about the 10-cent piece.

 How Many Dimes Are In a Roll in Canada?

-There are 50 dimes in a roll.
+There are 50 dimes in a roll in Canada, each worth $0.10 for a total of $5.00.
 Each roll is usually wrapped in a paper coin wrapper, with each denomination designated a different colour.